Journal des Dames et des Modes, Paris, November 22, 1803.

 “Triple Gilet.
 Redingotte couleur Vigogne.”

 This is one of the only times I’ve seen this magazine complain about details of a print.
 In fact, there is generally no description of the print at all, only a commentary of the latest fashions in the main text.
-This design was drawn and painted by the famous Parisian artist Carle Vernet and engraved by Pierre Baquoy, both frequently represented in this magazine with excellent designs.
+The original design was painted by the famous Parisian artist Carle Vernet and engraved by Pierre Baquoy, both frequently represented in this magazine with excellent designs.
 This time, however, the editor complained that the engraver had not made the hat’s brim round enough, and the three waistcoats were not distinct enough!
+Since we don’t have access to the original painted design, we must assume that the editor had reason to blame the engraver rather than the artist.

 This whole ensemble is the epitome of layered clothing.
 Let’s take a look at all these layers.